 b.3.)
 Occupational therapy:

-1 Full time and 1 Part-time Occupational therapists provide the children with special needs.
+1 Full-time and 1 Part-time Occupational therapist provide the children with special needs.

 1 Full time * Psychologist, * Behavior Modification, * Educational Coordinator